 Master's in Information Technology (Stream B: Carnegie)

 The Department of Information Science at the University of Pretoria, with funding from the Carnegie Corporation of New York, offers a fully funded specialised two year coursework degree at Masters level in Information Technology (M.IT degree) as from January 2011.
-The fourth intake for 2014 will open in July 2013.
+The fifth intake for 2015 opens on 31 July 2014.

 Course and Application Information

-For more information on the degree: selection, how to apply, outline of the curriculum, format of the degree, estimated fees and contact details, see:MIT Carnegie Information 2014.pdf.
+For more information on the degree: selection, how to apply, outline of the curriculum, format of the degree, estimated fees and contact details, see:MIT Carnegie Information 2015.pdf.

 For Course Application Information, please click here.

 NEW INFORMATION HAS BEEN MADE AVAILABLE, SO PLEASE FOLLOW THE "CLICK HERE" LINK ABOVE.

 To empower the next generation of library and information professionals within sub-Saharan African countries with knowledge and skills to apply modern information and communication technologies (ICTs).